readytensor/rt-llm-eng-cert-week4/README.md

 ## Evaluation

-After training, evaluate each model (update the model name in the command below)
+After training, evaluate each model (update the model name in the command below).
+You set it in the `code/config.yaml` file.
+Use lowercase for the model name.

 ```bash
 # Evaluate 1 GPU model